oracle/opengrok/README.txt

 you can use checkstyle from http://checkstyle.sourceforge.net/

-First you must download checkstyle from http://checkstyle.sourceforge.net/ , Version 4.4 has been tested, but newer versions should work.
+First you must download checkstyle from http://checkstyle.sourceforge.net/ , You need Version 5.0-beta01 (or newer).
 Extract the package you have downloaded, and create a symbolic link to it from ~/.ant/lib/checkstyle, e.g. like this:

    cd ~/.ant/lib
-   unzip ~/Desktop/checkstyle-4.4.zip
+   unzip ~/Desktop/checkstyle-5.0-beta01.zip
-   ln -s checkstyle-4.4 checkstyle
+   ln -s checkstyle-5.0-beta01 checkstyle

 You also have to create symbolic links to the jar files:

    cd checkstyle
-   ln -s checkstyle-4.4.jar checkstyle.jar
+   ln -s checkstyle-5.0-beta01.jar checkstyle.jar
-   ln -s checkstyle-all-4.4.jar checkstyle-all.jar
+   ln -s checkstyle-all-5.0-beta01.jar checkstyle-all.jar

 To run checkstyle on the source code, just run ant checkstyle: